axelvyrn/chrono-analysis/theory_stub.md

 ### Conclusion:

-Time is not a construct of human thought alone; it is an existential property of the universe, a very funamental form of matter.
+Time is not a construct of human thought alone; it is an existential property of the universe or (maybe) a very funamental form of matter.

 ---

 ## 2. Is Time Visible?
 Then What *Is* It?

-If something exists but is not directly observable, it must be:
+If something exists but cannot be directly observed, then it must be:

 - A **field**, like magnetism.
 - A **wave**, like light.
 - A **force**, like gravity.
 - Or a **substrate**, like spacetime.

-Time seems to affect:
+But time seems to affect:

 - **Events** — they are sequenced.
 - **Processes** — they decay or grow.